Terms and Condition of Business

-You will be advised in your engagement letter, who is dealing with your work also the person (if any) who will be is supervising them.
-Changing the people who handle client cases may become necessary, however we will notify you should a change become necessary.
+You will be advised in your engagement letter, the name of the person dealing with your work and, where appropriate, who will be supervising them.
+Changing the people who handle client cases may become necessary, however we will notify you should a change occur.

-If you make a reasonable method of communication request, we will comply with the request however may need to virus check email.
+If you make a reasonable method of communication request, we will comply with the request.
 Unless you insist otherwise, we will only communicate with you and others by email or letter.
 We will not and cannot be responsible for the security of correspondence and documents sent.

-Where we act for two or more clients i.e married, civil partners, couples etc, jointly it is on the understanding that we are authorised to act on instructions from either party, however, should any conflict or uncertainty exist, we are entitled to insist upon agreed joint instructions thereon after.
+Where we act for two or more clients i.e. married, civil partners, couples etc, jointly it is on the understanding that we are authorised to act on instructions from either party.
+However, should any conflict or uncertainty exist, we are entitled to insist upon agreed joint instructions thereafter.

-If requested in writing, we may, disclose details of your matter and accept instructions (in relation to your matter) from, a third party however we are not obliged to do so and may stop (at ant time) accepting third party instructions at any time.
+If requested in writing, we may disclose details of your matter and accept instructions (in relation to your matter) from a third party, however we are not obliged to do so and may stop accepting third party instructions at any time.

 Charges and expenses

-Unless otherwise set out in any Engagement Booklet/letter provided, our invoices will be based on the time we spend dealing with your matter.
-The time spent will include such costs as meetings; travelling expenses; considering time, preparing and working on papers; correspondence including letters, and emails, both sent or received); making and receiving telephone calls as well as making appropriate file and attendance notes.
+Unless otherwise set out in any engagement booklet/letter provided, our invoices will be based on the time we spend dealing with your matter.
+The time spent will include such costs as meetings; travelling expenses; preparing and working on papers; correspondence including letters and emails, both sent or received; making and receiving telephone calls; and making appropriate file and attendance notes.

-It is explained in your Engagement Booklet/letter what the current hourly rate of the Paralegal dealing with your case is, also any other rate for other people who may assist them.
-To avoid any waisted costs or delay, you are required to consent to all the work carried out or occasions by, a more experienced Paralegal/ Solicitor and without us having to ask for your authority (for example during the absence or holiday of the person working for you).
+It is explained in your engagement booklet/letter what the current hourly rate of the paralegal dealing with your case is, also any other rate for other people who may assist them.
+To avoid any waisted costs or delays, you are required to consent to all the work carried out on occasions by a more experienced paralegal/ solicitor and without us having to ask for your authority (for example during the absence or holiday of the person working for you).